 Measured over a period of several years this Sub-Fund aims to beat the performance of the Index as listed in the Appendix II of the Company's Prospectus.
-The Index is a broad representation of Sub-Fund's investment universe.
+The Index is a broad representation of the Sub-Fund's investment universe.
 The Sub-Fund may also include investments into securities that are not part of the Index universe.
+The Sub-Fund is actively managed by using amongst others fundamental and behavioural analysis resulting in dynamic asset allocations over time.
+The Sub-Fund positioning can therefore materially deviate from the Index.